 The 2022 George B. Moody PhysioNet Challenge used the CirCor DigiScope dataset [3].
+This dataset contains

-This dataset consists of 5272 PCG recordings from 1568 primarily pediatrics patients with one or more PCG recordings from several auscultation locations.
-It also includes demographic data, annotations, of the recordings, and clinical outcomes from a full diagnostic screening.
+5272 PCG recordings from 1568 primarily pediatrics patients PCG recordings from one or more auscultation locations.
+It includes demographic data, annotations, and clinical outcomes from full diagnostic screenings.

-The dataset was collected during two screening campaigns of primarily pediatric patients in the state of Paraiba, Brazil.
+The dataset was collected during two screening campaigns in the state of Paraiba, Brazil.
 The study protocol was approved by the 5192-Complexo Hospitalar HUOC/PROCAPE Institutional Review Board, under the request of the Real Hospital Português de Beneficiência em Pernambuco.
 Details of the dataset can be found in [3,4].

-The PCG recordings were recorded using an electronic auscultation device from as many as four prominent auscultation locations on the body: aortic valve, pulmonary valve, tricuspid valve, and/or mitral valve.
-The PCGs were recorded by the same operator sequentially (not simultaneously) from different locations on the patient's body.
-A cardiac physiologist then inspected the PCGs by listening to the audio recordings and by visually inspecting the waveforms to identify the presence, absense, or unknown status of murmurs and various characteristics of any murmurs, including murmur location, timing, shape, pitch, quality, and grade.
+The PCG recordings were recorded sequentially using an electronic auscultation device from the aortic, pulmonary, tricuspid, and/or mitral valve.
+A cardiac physiologist inspected the PCGs by listening to the recordings and visually inspecting the waveforms to identify the presence, absence, or unknown status of murmurs as well as various characteristics of any murmurs, including murmur location, timing, shape, pitch, quality, and grade.

-During the data collection sessions, the participants also answered a socio-demographic questionnaire and received a clinical examination and cardiac investigations, including chest radiography, electrocardiogram, and echocardiogram as appropriate.
-Patients were either discharged, directed for a follow-up appointment, or referred to cardiac catheterization or heart surgery as appropriate.
-The clinical outcome annotations indicate if the clinical outcome as diagnosed by the medical expert was normal or abnormal.
+During the data collection sessions, the participants answered a socio-demographic questionnaire and received a clinical examination, including chest radiography, electrocardiogram, and echocardiogram, as appropriate.
+Patients were either discharged with a normal clinical outcome, or directed for follow-up appointment or treatment with an abnormal clinical outcome.

-We publicly released 60% of the recordings as the training set and sequestered the remaining 10% as the validation set and 30% as the test set.
-These splits were approximately matched to preserve the distributions of the variables and labels, and patients who were represented in the training set were not represented in the validation or test sets.
-The hidden validation and test sets were used to evaluate the entries of the 2022 Challenge and will only be released after the end of the Challenge.
+We publicly released 60% of the recordings as a public training set and sequestered 10% as a hidden validation set and 30% as a hidden test set.
+These splits attempted to preserve the distributions of the variables and labels.
+Patients who were represented in the training set were not represented in the validation or test sets.
+The hidden validation and test sets were used to evaluate the entries of the 2022 Challenge and were not released during the Challenge.